kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 Although I'm focusing mainly on the income statement and not so much on Apple's balance sheet, there is one balance sheet item that I want to look into, and that's Apple's cash balance and how it changed.

-In the end of 2018 fiscal year (which for Apple is September 29), ***Apple had $237.1bn cash pile.** It is a decrease of 12% vs previous year.
+In the end of 2018 fiscal year (which for Apple is September 29), ***Apple had $237.1bn in cash.** It is a decrease of 12% vs previous year.
 One of the drivers was that **Apple in 2018 repurchase common stock of $72.7 billion** compared to $32.9 in 2017.

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|